dariopalminio/4kmetrics/README.md

 To calculate Deployment frequency, Change lead time and Change fail percentage, we can get all closed and merged pullrequests from github.

 **Deployment Frequency**:
 - Only successful deployments (Deployment.statuses = success) are counted.
 To generally calculate the frequency, review the number of Pull request closed and successfully (merged).
 Pull requests with label "deploy: Success" must be included.
+Note that Pull requests that have a date in the "merged_at" field were successfully merged.
+- The PRs should have been for production.
+The merge had to be performed in the production branch (PR json["base"]["ref"]): "master", "main" or "production".
 - Rollbacks should be excluded: label "deploy: Rollback" or label “type: Revert” or Pull reques title "Revert..." or Pull reques title "Rollback...".
 - It is calculated as the average (mean) over the given date range (hourly, daily, weekly, monthly, or yearly).
 For example: 13.8 deployments Average weekly deployments, last 12 weeks.